 Under Basel III Pillar 3 the Society is required to publish further information regarding its capital position and exposures.
 The Society's Pillar 3 disclosures are available on the Society's website www.theprogressive.com

-29. RELATED PARTY TRANSACTIONS
+28. RELATED PARTY TRANSACTIONS

-The remuneration of Directors including non-executive Directors, who are the key management personnel of the Society, is set out in the Directors' Remuneration Report.
+The remuneration of Directors including non-executive Directors, who are the key management personnel of the Society, is set out in the Directors' Remuneration Report on pages 45 to 49.

 Loans to Directors